 These DIY twine lanterns from ‘Splash of Something’ will keep you using that garden space well into the evening.
 We love using lights in the garden, and this is an easy DIY project using glue and balloons!
 Jump on over and check it out…

 Want to hide a boring view, or simply bring an element into the garden that is at eye level, and can change as often as you want?
 Try this DIY vertical wall garden from ‘AKA Design’!
 Great tutorial with lots of tips on how to turn a little lumber and chicken wire into a cool focal point in the garden.
+This is a great way to garden on a budget, and in a small space!

 Need a little whimsy?
 These DIY mushrooms will do the trick, and they are as budget friendly as can be!
 From ‘My Paper Inclination’, they are made from branches and dollar store bowls, plus a little paint.
 Awesome!